heshengtao/comfyui_LLM_party/README.md

 # **COMFYUI LLM PARTY—A Node Library for LLM Workflow Development in ComfyUI**

 ## Introduction
 [comfyui](https://github.com/comfyanonymous/ComfyUI) is an extremely minimalist UI interface, primarily used for AI drawing and other workflows based on the SD model.
 This project aims to develop a complete set of nodes for LLM workflow construction based on comfyui.
-It allows users to quickly and conveniently build their own LLM workflows and easily integrate them into their existing SD workflows.
+It allows users to quickly and conveniently build their own LLM workflows and easily integrate them into their existing SD workflows.The image is a workflow of an intelligent customer service, for more workflows please refer to the [workflow](workflow) folder.

 ![图片](img/智能助手.png)